 You can picture the scene.
-One day, Chef Jamie Simpson from the Culinary Vegetable Institute was cleaning out the horse barn with Farmer Lee Jones at The Chef’s Garden, where he found a “Old stack of beehives.”
+One day, Chef Jamie Simpson from the Culinary Vegetable Institute was cleaning out the horse barn with Farmer Lee Jones at The Chef’s Garden, where he found a “monster stack of old beehives, piles of boxes.”
 They were left over from when there were active hives on the farm.
-But, on the day in which the old stack was found, there were only a couple of hives, ones with no bees in them.
+But, on the day in which the monster stack was found, there were only a couple of hives, ones with no bees in them.

 “I didn’t know anything about keeping bees, really,” Jamie said, but he suggested to Farmer Lee that they get more of them.
 “A farm,” he said, “needs bees.”

-In response, Farmer Lee texted Jamie the following contact: Schick Bee Guy.
+In response, Farmer Lee ended up texting Jamie the following message: Schick Bee Guy.

 “And,” Jamie said, “’Schick Bee Guy’ is still saved on my phone today.
 He turned out to be a 70-year-old retired science teacher with 40 hives.
 This guy is my mentor.
 He’s taught me so much.”